christopher5106/christopher5106.github.io/_posts/2016-03-07-symbolic-computing-and-deep-learning-tutorial-on-theano-and-google-tensorflow.markdown

 # Conclusion

-With this simple introduction to symbolic programming, you're now ready to go further and check out [Tensorflow net examples](https://www.tensorflow.org/versions/r0.7/tutorials/index.html) and [Theano net examples](http://deeplearning.net/tutorial/) !
+With this simple introduction to symbolic programming, you're now ready to go further and check out [Tensorflow net examples](https://www.tensorflow.org/versions/r0.7/tutorials/index.html) and [Theano net examples](http://deeplearning.net/tutorial/logreg.html) !

 A very nice library that is built on top of Theano and simplifies the use of Theano is [Lasagne](http://lasagne.readthedocs.org/en/latest/).

 Concepts such as tensors are very close to Numpy or [BIDMach, a very nice CPU/GPU library for Scala and Spark](http://christopher5106.github.io/big/data/2016/02/04/bidmach-tutorial.html).

+Spark programming is also symbolic, with a graph of operations that will be compiled and executed in a session when an output is required.
+I'm eager to see the **next symbolic library** that will go one step further, combining the graph of CPU/GPU computing as Tensorflow/Theano/BIDMach do, and the graph of cluster computing as Spark does, into **one single graph that can be executed on a CPU, a GPU, or a cluster of instances** indifferently.

 **Hopefully you enjoyed !**